 The European Society of Human Reproduction and Embryology studied the average length of time it took a panel of women to conceive.
 The women who had gum disease took two months longer to conceive than women with healthy teeth and gums.
 The researchers believe that the inflammation linked with gum disease may be to blame.

 The American Journal of Obstetrics and Gynecology released a study regarding early labor in pregnant women diagnosed with gum disease.
 A number of the participants were given an alcohol-free mouth rinse designed to kill the bacteria linked to gum disease, the other group were told to follow their usual procedures.
 Of the women given the mouth rinse, 25 percent saw a decreased risk in premature labor and delivery.

 People with unhealthy mouths risk the chance of breathing in the bacteria from the mouth.
 If any of the bacteria are aspirated into the airway and reach the lungs, pneumonia and infection can set in.

 Don’t risk your health by avoiding regular cleanings or oral procedures.
 If fear keeps you from visiting a dentist, learn about the benefits of sedation dentistry.
-Dr. Gallardo and Dr. Lamas provide periodontics and implant dentistry in Miami, Florida.
+Dr. Gallardo provide periodontics and implant dentistry in Miami, Florida.
 To schedule an appointment with their office, call (305) 447-1447 or you may do so filling out the online request form.